sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

  - HotRockets!
 (Nazari1382) - if installed, the LV-909 variant included in the Service Module pack will display improved particle effects in its exhaust

  - Klockheed Martian Special Parts (dtobi / raidernick), for self-inflating floation collar functionality

- - Node Resizer (Starwaster) - if installed, will allow easier attachment of Avionics Ring part variant to heat shield in the VAB/SPH editor scenes

  - Ship Manifest (Papa_Joe) and Connected Living Spaces API (codepoet) - if installed, crew can be transferred between vessels that use the parachute-equipped docking ports included in the Service Module pack